ellamac/ca-branching/README.md

 Answer the following questions:

-1. What is a "branch name pattern", and how it can be used?
+1. Q: What is a "branch name pattern", and how it can be used?
+    A: With branch name pattern the user can decide which branches are affected, eg. a branch protection rule with the branch name pattern *dev* affects all branches containing the word dev in it's name.

-2. If you enable the option "Require a pull request before merging" for a branch, can you make commits to it?
+2. Q: If you enable the option "Require a pull request before merging" for a branch, can you make commits to it?
 Why?
 Can you push the commits into the branch?
 Why?
+    A: The user cannot make commits to a branch that is protected with the "Require a pull request before merging" enabled.
+The user has to first make commits to a non-protected branch and then make a pull request to a branch with the protection.
+This is useful for example when pushing to a live branch which contents are used and seen by end-users.
+Other developers then have to approve the commits through the pull request before changes are released.

-3. What is the difference in locking a branch vs. requiring a pull request for it?
+3. Q: What is the difference in locking a branch vs. requiring a pull request for it?
+    A: A locked branch is read only.
+Nobody can make changes to it.
+A branch that requires a pull request just requires others to approve commits before they are pushed to it.